AFRUITPIE/Report-A-Raid/README.md

 # Report-A-Raid
 An application for those not at risk of ICE raids to help those who are at risk - WINFO Hackathon 2018

+## To view video demo of the app, view asdf.mov in the repo

 ## Requirements
 A current installation of Xcode with the current version of Cocoapods.